Why Data Security Woes Still Plague the Enterprise

 IT's Role in Data Security

 Understanding the statistics presented in the report requires a look at how most companies view the role of IT in its organization.
-Many companies take a "service oriented" view of IT — meaning the number one mandate for IT is to improve user experience, said Lori Wright, head of the Technology practice at GA-based law firm, Arnall Golden Gregory.
+Many companies take a "service oriented" view of IT — meaning the number one mandate for IT is to improve user experience, said Lori Wright, head of the Technology practice at Atlanta-based law firm, Arnall Golden Gregory.

 An inescapable truth of security is that the more secure a system gets, the less user friendly it will be.
 For example, two factor authentication requires one extra step to log in.
 Changing a password from admin requires someone to remember a password, often with convoluted requirements.